 After CI passes, teams should ask: what changed, which users are exposed, what evidence do we have, what evidence is missing, and what would make us change the decision?

 That last question is the key.
-If no one can say what would change the answer, then the team is not making a release decision.
-It is following momentum.
+If no one can say what would change the answer, there's no decision happening — just momentum.

 How Qualyn fits